-In accordance with the Protected Disclosures Act 2012, Council is committed to integrity and commitment in all its operations.
+In accordance with the Public Interest Disclosures Act 2012, Council is committed to integrity in all its operations.
+Click here to find a copy of our Public Interest Disclosures Procedures.

 What Can You Do If You Have a Concern?